-Deaths from homelessness or hypothermia were reduced to zero from 2008 to 2012
+Preventable deaths from homelessness or hypothermia were reduced to zero from 2008 to 2015

-Today over 2,000 volunteers from forty-three faith communities and community groups join in providing overnight shelter and food from late October through early May.
-We also provide a hot lunch, showers, and clothing year-round on Tuesday, Wednesday, and Friday, and we work with other agencies in the Santa Fe Resource and Opportunity Center to provide additional services for the homeless throughout the year at “Pete’s Place.”
+Today over 2,000 volunteers from 43 faith communities and community groups have joined in providing overnight shelter and food from late October through early May.
+We also provide a hot lunch, showers, and clothing year-round on Tuesday, Wednesday, and Friday, and we work with other agencies to provide additional services for the homeless throughout the year at “Pete’s Place.”

 You are invited to join us by: